-William Brennan stared at the happy, bounding figure in the Supreme Court building.
+William Brennan stared at the grinning figure bounding up the hallway in the Supreme Court building.
 “My lord, Bill, have you got a lot to answer for,” Antonin Scalia quipped.
 The most important liberal justice of the Supreme Court after the retirement of Earl Warren didn’t take it personally.
 He was touched by “Nino”‘s kindnesses, laughed at his wit.
 “I am sure that, even when disagreeing, we will be the best of friends,” he told Brennan, an exchange recorded in Stephen Wermiel and Seth Stern’s biography of Brennan.

 With his shallow malice, command of precedent, political zealotry, and generational influence, Antonin Scalia is the most significant conservative intellect of the last forty years.
 Forget William F. Buckley, Ronald Reagan, whichever neoconservative you care to mention.
 Recall that the Senate was so exhausted with the William Rehnquist confirmation battle in 1986 that Scalia was confirmed 98-0.
 He said torture did not violate the Eighth Amendments cruel and unusual punishment clause.
 In his Arizona v.
 United States dissent, he waxed wistful on states’ abilities to keep out people it didn’t want, mostly slaves.
 When he remembered he was an “originalist” and a politician too he could be effective explaining why flag burning was a legitimate exercise of one’s free speech and, in Hamdi v.
 Rumsfeld, refused to allow suspects held indefinitely under the Chief Magistrate’s authority without Congress first suspending habeas corpus or trying the suspect in civilian court.
 This excerpt I find particularly stirring, so obvious in its soundness that it adduced his claims to constitutional literalism: